tribe-framework/storylang.json/README.md

 - Single or multi-type listing of objects.
 - Naming scheme: use name <em>search</em> for overall search, and search-&lt;content-type&gt; for type-based search layout.

+#### Index
-#### Index - an entirely customised experience, might have hard-coded components. usually home page or landing pages. naming scheme: index or index-&lt;url-slug&gt;.
+- An entirely curated experience, might have hard-coded components.
+Usually home page or landing pages.
+- Naming scheme: use name <em>index</em> or index-&lt;url-slug&gt;.

 <hr>